BrookJeynes/slime-rancher-2-interactive-map/datadump-merging/README.md

 5. After updating the `map.png` you should [regenerate the map tiles](#regenerating-the-map-tiles).

-6. Depending on what changed, may need to edit the manually-specified position offsets defined in the interactive map's `data/manual_island_offsets.ts` file.
+6. Depending on what changed, you may need to edit the manually-specified position offsets defined in the interactive map's `data/manual_island_offsets.ts` file.

     It exists because some islands' dumped positions are currently offset from where they should be, with no precise explanation or fix yet found.